 - In Back to the Future, someone put a "Kick Me" sign on George McFly's back.
 As he walks down a hallway, half of the students are kicking him and the other half are laughing at him.
 Principal Strickland chews out George for the whole thing.

 - The Truman Show; Seriously, Truman was basically a slave his whole life.
-Completely unaware of his privacy being violated and never informed even after reaching the age when he would have to sign several forms to give his consent and I doubt he ever gets paid for them filming his life.
+Completely unaware of his privacy being violated and never informed even after reaching the age when he would have to sign several forms to give his consent and there's no indication that he ever gets paid for them filming his life.

 - The courtroom scenes in Anger Management qualify.
 In reality, this could be considered false allegation/accusation, wrongful imprisonment, and harassment.
 And once you reach the end of the film, you can add conspiracy charges to the list.